 4. Scale Variable ETF Costs:

-The scale variable costs are additional costs on top of the fixed costs mentioned above:
+The scale variable costs are additional costs on top of the fixed costs and variable costs mentioned above:

 A Quick Example